cran-task-views/Spatial/Spatial.md

     The package also contains exploratory spatial analysis tools (Moran scatter plot and various measures of spatial autocorrelation) and measurement error models designed for the use of (noisy) survey estimates as covariates.
+-   `r pkg("waywiser")` helps assess models fit to spatial data, with functions for calculating the spatial autocorrelation of model residuals, for calculating model performance statistics, for assessing model performance across multiple spatial scales, and for calculating the "area of applicability" of a model.
+Functions are designed to be compatible with both base R and with the tidymodels modeling framework, and adopt `r pkg("yardstick")` classes and interfaces.

 ### Spatial regression